halogenandtoast/oath/README.md

 ## Usage

-Monban does currently have some expectations, but these will change.
-Here are the current requirements:
+Monban does currently have some out of the box expectations, but you can configure any of these:

-- Your model must be called `User`
+- By default the model should be called `User`
-- You must have an `email` and `password_digest` column on your `User`
+- You should have an `email` and `password_digest` column on your `User`
 - Passwords will be run through BCrypt

 ### Controller Additions